yoursixinc/webhook-example-healthmonitor/README.md

 YourSixOS.
 A typical request is: "can we poll health data from YourSixOS?".
 The answer is _no_, but we can send the data to you instead; immediately when there's a change in health state.
-This adheres to the pattern of event-driven architecture, and the way we deliver events to 3rd party systems is via webhooks (HTTP requests going from YourSixOS to the 3rd party system).
+This adheres to the pattern of event-driven architecture, and the way we deliver events to third party systems is via webhooks (HTTP requests going from YourSixOS to the third party system).

 This repository holds an example that demonstrates how to use the YourSixOS webhooks to monitor the health of devices.
-YourSixOS event notifications are received as webhooks; the payloads are parsed and indexed in a PostgreSQL database, and visualized via a small HTML5/Javascript application.
+YourSixOS event notifications are received as webhooks; the payloads are parsed and indexed in a PostgreSQL database, and visualized via a small HTML5/JavaScript application.

 ![Screenshot](./docs/screenshot.png)